bmeurant/technical-docs/software-architecture/system-design-fundamentals/availability.md

 Availability is a fundamental concept in system design that measures a system's uptime and its ability to respond to requests.
 The practice of tracking these measures is handled by [[monitoring]].
 It is a key indicator of a system's reliability and is often a cornerstone of Service Level Agreements (SLAs).

 High availability is achieved by building resilient systems that can withstand failures of individual components.
 The primary strategy for this is **redundancy**, which is implemented through various [[availability-patterns]].
+For globally distributed systems, advanced patterns like the [[geode|Geode pattern]] provide extreme availability by serving traffic from multiple active regions simultaneously.

 ---